martinfosby/feilmelding-web-phone-app/README.md

-A phone app for my acs service, i developed this because it was cheaper to debug phone calls under development
+A phone app for my acs service, i developed this for my bachelor solution because it was cheaper to debug phone calls under development